 Activities and projects

-4.1 Develop digital infrastructures and services for research
+4.1 Develop digital infrastructure and services for research

 4.2 Assist researchers in the use of scientific computing

-In order to take full advantage of existing state-of-the-art IT infrastructure, researchers and those working to install these infrastructures need to be supported by people who are experts in scientific computing.
+In order to take full advantage of existing state-of-the-art IT infrastructure, researchers and those working to install this infrastructure need to be supported by people who are experts in scientific computing.
 The University plans to develop a platform that will support researchers in the use of high performance computing and supercomputing software, the implementation of new computational methods and algorithms, as well as data visualization techniques.

 4.4 Provide a service for scientific data management

 Academic research is increasingly based on digital tools and technologies, leading to growing data production and new requirements for data preservation and sharing.
 Various services have been set up within the University to support researchers facing these developments, such as the digital services catalog, workshops on data management plans (DMP) and a website for research data.
-The University aims to provide researchers with extensive and coordinated support for data storage, data stewardship, sharing, support and funding mechanisms, as well as legal aspects, by bringing together diverse skills into one virtual support center.
+The University aims to provide researchers with extensive and coordinated support for data storage, data stewardship, sharing, support and funding mechanisms, as well as legal aspects.

-In line with the movement for open science and to meet the requirements of funding agencies for Open Access and research data management, the Rectorate has decided to set up a steering committee to establish a roadmap for actions in the areas of scientific publication, research data, training and awareness, research evaluation and integrity.
-The implementation of the roadmap measures will be the responsibility of the various 10 bodies concerned (faculties, services) and will subsequently be integrated into this Action Plan of the Digital Strategy.
+In line with the open science movement and in order to respond to the requirements of funders for Open Access and research data management, the Rectorate decided to set up a steering committee to establish a roadmap for the implementation of actions in the areas of scientific publication, research data, training and awareness, research evaluation, and research integrity.
+The publication of the roadmap is scheduled for autumn 2020, and the concretization and realization of the objectives and initiatives selected will be the responsibility of the various bodies concerned (rectorate, faculties, services, transversal networks)

 5. An open ecosystem for digital innovation